 on mental health in the United States.
 This 5-year study brought into clear focus the growing prevalence of mental illness and substance abuse in our country.
-As is widely know, mental illness does not discriminate based on race, gender
+As is widely know, mental illness does not discriminate based on race, gender, or socioeconomic class.

 A closer examination of the survey's data revealed some alarming findings.
 First and foremost, the survey evidenced that over 45 million Americans - approximately one in five adults - suffer from some form of mental illness.
 Among those adults, the percentage having a serious disorder was 4.8 percent (or 11 million individuals).
 Perhaps most alarming, however, was the fact that 62 percent of those individuals failed to receive health services for their illness.
 As Pamela Hyde, a SAMHSA administrator, stated, "Too many Americans are not getting the help they need and opportunities to prevent and intervene early are being missed."